jmongard/Git.SemVersioning.Gradle/README.md

 * `semver.infoVersion` - Returns the 2-digit version with commit count (e.g., `5.2+001`)
 * `semver.semVersion.toString()` - Returns the 2-digit version with SHA (e.g., `5.2+001.sha.1c792d5`)

-You can also access the 2-digit version explicitly using:

-* `semver.twoDigitVersion` - Always returns the 2-digit format regardless of the setting

 ## Tasks

 ## `printVersion`